 - Shared Sidewalk Replacement Program.

-- Curb/Driveway Permit Application - When filling out an application permits; include all required information that is pertinent to the proposed scope of work such as: site address, description of work, contractors to be used on the job and their respective costs per trade, total cost of work to be performed, complete applicant contact information, etc. Please refer to document titled Curb/Driveway and Public Walk Permit.
+- Curb/Driveway Permit Application - When filling out an application permits; include all required information that is pertinent to the proposed scope of work such as site address, description of work, contractors to be used on the job and their respective costs per trade, the total cost of work to be performed, complete applicant contact information, etc. Please refer to the document titled Curb/Driveway and Public Walk Permit.

 - Contractor Requirements - All Contractors doing work on City right-of-way are required to be registered with the City of Wheaton and includes an application, insurance, and bond be provided.
-Please see guideline titled Contractor Requirements.
+Please see the guideline titled Contractor Requirements.